 Welcome to the Jungle

-We are situated 9 kilometer from Buttala town.
+Where About.
+We are situated 9 kilometers from Buttala town.
 3-wheeler transfers between the town and the lodge take about twenty minutes.
-Arrival details provided with the booking.
-For easy access guests arrive in coordination with the lodge.
+Arrival details are provided with the booking.
+For easy access, guests arrive in coordination with the lodge.
+This makes it a memorable start to your Sri Lankan travel experience.

 A Transfer Into Nature